ViBlog/autovalues/autovalue-intro.md

 ```

 # AutoValue
-As said in the begginning, Google saved our sanity by creating this library with the help of some collaborators, let's have a look at it.
+As said in the begginning, Google saved our sanity by creating this library with the help of some collaborators.
+A very good job have been done on the documentation.
+It's the [best documented library][autoValueDoc] I have ever used.

 ## Seting It Up
 You will need to add the APT processor on your main build.gradle.